alsmola/graphgrc/docs/custom/inf-03.md

 <!-- This section is used to generate backlinks from framework controls to this custom control.
 Do not remove. -->

 ### SOC 2
-- [CC7.2](../frameworks/soc2/cc72.md) - Centralized logging and monitoring detect anomalies indicative of malicious acts, natural disasters, or errors
+- [CC7.2](../frameworks/soc2/cc72.md) ^[Centralized logging and monitoring detect anomalies indicative of malicious acts, natural disasters, or errors]
-- [CC7.3](../frameworks/soc2/cc73.md) - Log analysis and alerting enable evaluation of security events and timely response
+- [CC7.3](../frameworks/soc2/cc73.md) ^[Log analysis and alerting enable evaluation of security events and timely response]

 ### GDPR
-- [Article 32](../frameworks/gdpr/art32.md) - Logging and monitoring enable detection of, and ability to respond to, security incidents affecting personal data
+- [Article 32](../frameworks/gdpr/art32.md) ^[Logging and monitoring enable detection of, and ability to respond to, security incidents affecting personal data]

 ---